School of Languages and Cultures,

 The course combines the study of theory and practice with critical thinking and reflection.
-We’ll cover the main theories of intercultural communication, including best practice for effective communication at work.
-This will enable you to connect theory with real-life situations.
+We’ll cover the main theories of intercultural communication, including best practice for effective communication at work, which will help you to connect theory with real-life situations.

-On our MA you'll develop essential skills in ethnographic research and form systematic approaches to complex problems.
-You'll engage with major intercultural questions and issues relevant to your future profession.
-Optional modules give you the chance to focus on your area of interest.
+You'll develop essential skills in ethnographic research and form systematic approaches to complex problems and engage with major intercultural questions and issues relevant to your future profession.
+Our optional modules give you the chance to focus on your area of interest.